Estate Planning for Fido: How to Set Up a Pet Trust

 A pet trust is a legal arrangement that specifies how your animal companions would be cared for and taken care of financially if you pass away, or if you become ill or disabled and can no longer take care of them yourself.
-With the exception of Minnesota, every state and the District of Columbia have laws governing the creation and use of pet trusts.
+Every state and the District of Columbia have laws governing the creation and use of pet trusts.

 Understanding how pet trusts work and what the benefits are can help you decide whether you need to include one in your estate plan.